 Most DVR’s have an internal hard-drive to store video information.
 The most popular being a SATA hard-drive.
 Although standard computer hard drives can be used, it is very inadvisable.
 There are many reasons for this, one being that the average computer is not operating and storing information 24hrs a day, 7 days a week.
 Only hard-drives specifically designed for CCTV applications should be used.

 Normally, CCTV footage would quickly fill a hard drive.
 However, this is overcome by compression the information.
-Typically there are two compression formats used in CCTV, these being Motion JPEG (or MJPEG) and H.264.
-The CCTV industry has in large adopted the H.264 format due to its increased compression over MJPEG, thus it uses far less space on the hard-drive.
+Typically there are two compression formats used in CCTV, these being Motion JPEG (or MJPEG), H.264 and H.265.
+The CCTV industry has in large adopted the H.265 format due to its increased compression over MJPEG, thus it uses far less space on the hard-drive.

 Frames Per Second (fps)

 This area is a trap to many people.
 CCTV sales people will often make an unnecessarily big issue of this.
-In surveillance, what is important is the quality of images and the ability to recognise someone or something.
-Remember, the point of a CCTV system is to clearly monitor, record and display video information for the purpose of surveillance, not to make a Hollywood blockbuster.
+In surveillance, what is important is the quality of images that make up the video, and the ability to recognise someone or something.
+Remember, the point of a CCTV system is to clearly monitor, record and display video information for the purpose of surveillance, not to make a Hollywood blockbuster!

 Real time NVR & DVR recorders

-Firstly, a real time NVR or DVR is one which records 24fps, per channel.
+Firstly, a real time NVR or DVR is one which records 25fps (PAL), per channel.
 Next consider what you want your CCTV system to achieve.
-Sales people will often try to sell you a "real time DVR recorders".
-Many cheaper DVR’s can only do this at the expense of image quality.
+Sales people will often try to sell you a "real time recorder".
+Many cheaper NVR's and DVR’s can only do this at the expense of image quality.
 To maintain image quality, the required storage capacity is huge.
 For example, a recorder with hard-drive which can store 2 weeks of video at 6fps will only achieve 3.5 days in real time.
-What’s more is the fact that in most cases you don't capture any more information recording at 24fps than you would at 6fps.
+What’s more is the fact that in most cases you don't capture any more information recording at 25fps than you would at 6fps.